 - Increased brand recognition

-Think of different social media sites as a street intersection that attracts different numbers of people at different times and your presence in the different platforms as your billboard at that intersection.
-The more pronounced or outstanding your billboard is, the m ore the number of people who are going to notice who you are.
-Just like the billboard, having a strong social media presence will help boost your brand recognition since as we have seen, 1 in every four people uses social media.
+Think of different social media sites as a street intersection that attracts different numbers of people at different times.
+Your presence in the different platforms as your billboard at that intersection.
+The more pronounced or outstanding your billboard is.
+The more the number of people who are going to notice who you are.
+Just like the billboard having a strong social media presence will help boost your brand.
+Since as we have seen, 1 in every four people uses social media.

 - Increased opportunities to convert

 Think of every new post you make on social media as a prime time ad.
 This

 simply means that you have an opportunity to sell to your audience, which in turn means that there will be some conversions.

 With every post, video, comment or image, you are presenting an opportunity for your audience to react in the form of a visit to your website, email subscription, or purchase or any other form of conversion